KolbySisk/next-api-route-middleware/README.md

 #### allowMethods

 You may find that you need to add args to a middleware.
 To achieve this we make use of a factory pattern.
 The `allowMethods` function bellow accepts an array of allowed methods, and returns a middleware.
-We can make use of this factor by calling the function: `allowMethods(['GET', 'POST'])`
+We can make use of this factory by calling the function: `allowMethods(['GET', 'POST'])`

 ```ts
 import { Middleware } from 'next-api-route-middleware';